On this page:

 The most significant effect on the price to seal your asphalt driveway is the size.
 Most sealing professionals price their services by the square foot.
 You can find the size of your driveway in square feet using our square footage calculator or asphalt driveway calculator.

-From there, you will be able to determine how much sealant and other materials you will need to complete the project, if you are planning a DIY, or how much you should pay a professional based on the price per square foot.
+From there, you will be able to determine how much sealant and other materials you will need to complete the project if you are planning a DIY project, or how much you should pay a professional based on the price per square foot.
+You can use our asphalt sealer calculator to find how many gallons of sealant you’ll need for the job.

 Types of Sealant to Use